bbell03/behaviortrees/README.md

       * DUSTY_SPOT,
       * HOME_PATH,

+    This program gives the option for user input to populate the attribtues of the blackboard object.

+    Otherwise, it populates blackboard with default test values and then begins roomba procedure.

     This object is parsed on program start, and its attributes are used heavily in functions throughout.